Classic Sourdough Bread Leavened with Rye or Wheat Starter in 7 Steps - Flour + Water Baking

 Classic Sourdough Bread Leavened with Rye or Wheat Starter in 7 Steps

 There are numerous bread recipes available online and you may prefer one over the other.
 We have achieved the best results using the recipe below.
 Keep in mind there are multiple factors affecting the process, like temperature, environment, manual skills and techniques, and of course the activity of your starter.
+Timing also can be easily adjusted to fit your daily schedule - you can achieve similar results if you have a standard 9 to 5 job, or if you work from home and can be more flexible.
+Treat this recipe as a general guide only and feel free to experiment.
+See what works best for you.

 How to make a sourdough that fits exactly in Flour + Water bannetons?